 OCEC will be responsible for providing initial and annual reports to PHS of all financial conflicts of interest identified involving PHS funding within the PHS-specified timeframes.
 These reports will contain all PHS required elements per 42 CFR 50.605(b)(3).
 These elements include project information, value of the financial interest reported (in ranges), a description of how the financial interest relates to the PHS-funded research, and a description of the management plan.

-Once reported, USC will submit annual reports for the duration of the NIH-funded research project or until the FCOI ceases to exist.
+Once reported, USC will submit annual reports for the duration of the PHS-funded research project or until the FCOI ceases to exist.
 The annual reports will be submitted in conjunction with the annual progress report, multi-year progress report, if applicable, or at the time of extension.

 Prior to USC’s expenditure of any funds under a PHS-funded research project, USC shall provide to the PHS Awarding Component an FCOI report regarding any Investigator’s significant financial interest found by the Institution to be conflicting with the PHS-funded project and ensure that a management plan is in effect.